-Our success as a company is uncertain due to our history of operating losses and the uncertainty of any future profitability. \
+Our success as a company is uncertain due to our history of operating losses and the uncertainty of any future profitability.

-We recognized an income from operations of approximately \$8.9 million during the nine months ended September 30, 2021 primarily due to the timing of recognition of revenue from the Lilly Agreement and grant from the U.S. Department of Defense, partly offset by cost and expenses incurred.
-We historically incurred losses from operations each year since we were incorporated in June 1996 other than in fiscal year 2010, due in large part to the significant research and development expenditures required to identify and validate new product candidates and pursue our development efforts, and the costs of our ongoing commercial efforts for TAVALISSE.
+We recognized loss from operations of \$12.5 million in 2021 primarily due to higher operating expenses, partly offset by the revenue recognized from our product sales, the Lilly Agreement and the grant from the US Department of Defense.
+We have historically incurred losses from operations each year since we were incorporated in June 1996 other than in fiscal year 2010, due in large part to the significant research and development expenditures required to identify and validate new product candidates and pursue our development efforts, and the costs of our ongoing commercial efforts for TAVALISSE.
 We expect to continue to incur losses from operations, at least in the next 12 months, and there can be no assurance that we will generate annual operating income in the foreseeable future.
 Currently, our potential sources of revenues are our sales of TAVALISSE, upfront payments, research and development contingent payments and royalty payments pursuant to our collaboration arrangements, which may never materialize if our collaborators do not achieve certain events or generate net sales to which these contingent payments are dependent on.
 If our future drug candidates fail or do not gain regulatory approval, or if our drugs do not achieve sustainable market acceptance, we may not be profitable.
-As of September 30, 2021, we had an accumulated deficit of approximately \$1.3 billion.
+As of December 31, 2021, we had an accumulated deficit of approximately \$1.3 billion.
 The extent of our future losses or profitability, if any, especially due to the ongoing COVID-19 pandemic, is highly uncertain.